Clinical Nurse Educator Role in Australia

 A Nurse Educator is a senior nursing grade in Australia, generally on par with jobs like Clinical Nurse Consultant and Nurse Unit Manager.
 It ranks above an ordinary RN and usually above a Clinical Nurse Specialist, but below a Nurse Practitioner.

-However, it's important to understand that education is a specialist stream with multiple levels.
-For instance, as a Principal Educator in Victoria, you can earn a salary in excess of $165k.
+However, it’s important to understand that education is a specialist stream with multiple levels.
+For instance, as a Principal Educator in Victoria, salaries can exceed those of many other nursing roles due to the scope of responsibility.
 There is a ladder of opportunity available for aspiring nursing educators.

 Related: Highest Paid Nurses in Australia